 Here’s the thing: I find that when I’m worried about something, being able to take positive, substantive action makes me feel like I’m a bit more in control.
 This is true when speaking about preparing for natural disasters.
 It’s true for dealing with medical issues.
 And it’s true when fretting about the economy.
 When times are tough, actionable steps can help us cope.

 Is a recession coming?

 Did you know that the times between a recession — called an economic expansion — have never lasted more than a decade in the United States since they’ve been recorded?
 I did not know this until recently.
 (There’s a great chart here, though the article is a couple of years old.)

 I’m hoping that you’ll share your insights and suggestions in the comments below, so we can all learn from one another.[As an aside: Within days of starting this post I learned of two families I know being hit by job loss.
 This is not to say ohmygoshwe’reallgonnadie! but to reiterate that we just never know what’s going to happen.]

 I started wondering about the people who survived the Great Depression.
 In hindsight, how would they have prepared themselves for such a tough time?
 If they had known what was coming, what would they have done differently?
 What did they wish for in the midst of their survival efforts?
-Maybe I’ve been reading too many apocalyptic novels, but these are questions that are concerning me lately.
+What would they have deemed mandatory survival needs?

 These days, we’re so conditioned to jump in the car and run to the store whenever we need (or want!) something.
 What would our world look like if that couldn’t happen?
 What if we lost our jobs or our savings account disappeared (as happened during the Great Depression)?

-When times are tough, there’s no money for fuel, no money for shopping, and then what?
+When times are tough, there’s no money for fuel, no money for shopping — then what?
 What if things were even more bleak and began looking more like the Great Depression?
 Instead of worrying, let’s talk about making some changes to our daily lives and learning some life skills that will benefit us in case of tough economic times.

 Economists will start by saying the best way to combat tough economic times is to get rid of debt.
 That’s a great plan, but sometimes it’s not always feasible.

 I want to talk about how we can set ourselves up to be as self-reliant as possible in situations that strain our resources.
 These are the items that I’ve come up with so far: